Xiaomi's India smartphone ban exposes wider patent risk

 Until it is lifted, the ban in India will be particularly hard on growth prospects.
 In a country where just one in 10 people use smartphones, the potential is vast.
 The market grew 82 percent in the third quarter, while China expanded at a relatively modest 10.8 percent, according to research firm IDC.

-Barra posted a message on the company's website on Friday apologising to fans.
+Barra posted a message on the company's website on Friday apologizing to fans.

 "Rest assured that we're doing all we can to revert the situation," he wrote.
 "Stay tuned for more information."

-In China, Xiaomi already outsells Apple (AAPL.O) and Samsung Electronics (005930.KS) in smartphones, and it became the world's third-largest vendor as of October, though it is little known outside Asia.
+In China, Xiaomi already outsells Apple and Samsung Electronics in smartphones, and it became the world's third-largest vendor as of October, though it is little known outside Asia.

 Unlike Apple, which introduces a new iPhone just once a year, Xiaomi rolls out updated models frequently, usually in small batches that sell out in seconds.
 It sells only online, and with minimal advertising, relying on word of mouth to build anticipation for each new launch.